-- 10.1 The Employee shall be required to sign an "Individual Employment Contract" or, as it is sometimes referred to, a "Deal Memo". - 10.2 Minimum Terms and Conditions.
+10.1 The Employee shall be required to sign an "Individual Employment Contract" or, as it is sometimes referred to, a "Deal Memo".
+When the Employee works in more than one department or category a separate "Deal Memo" must be submitted for each department and category of employment.

+10.2 Minimum Terms and Conditions.
 This Agreement represents minimum rates and working conditions.
 No Employee shall be compensated at rates less than those specified in this Agreement nor be subject to working conditions that are less favourable than the provisions of this Agreement.

-- 10.3 Right to Negotiate Above Minimums.
-Nothing in this Agreement shall prevent any Employee from negotiating and obtaining from the Company better rates, conditions and/or terms of employment than those provided in the Agreement. - During the term of this Collective Agreement, the Company will not renegotiate any agreement with the Employee without first obtaining the consent of the Union.
-The upgrading of Employees in accordance with article 6.7 shall not require the consent of the Union. - 10.5 Immediately upon the execution of any Individual Employment Contracts (Deal Memos), a complete copy shall be provided to the Employee.
+10.3 Right to Negotiate Above Minimums.
+Nothing in this Agreement shall prevent any Employee from negotiating and obtaining from the Company better rates, conditions and/or terms of employment than those provided in the Agreement.

+10.4 During the term of this Collective Agreement, the Company will not renegotiate any agreement with the Employee without first obtaining the consent of the Union.
+The upgrading of Employees in accordance with article 6.7 shall not require the consent of the Union.

+10.5 Upon the execution of any Individual Employment Contracts (Deal Memos), a complete copy shall be made available to the Employee.
 This copy must include all start slips and riders.
 The Company shall provide a copy of such contract and related documents to the Union within three business days.
-In the event of a discrepancy between Company riders or policies and the Collective Agreement, the Collective Agreement shall prevail. - 10.6 At any time during the term of the Agreement, the Union may declare null and void all or part of an Individual Employment Contract if the Union determines that all or part of the Individual Employment Contract decreases the benefits under the Agreement. - 10.7 The wording "subject to signed I.A.T.S.E.
-Local 849 Collective Agreement" must be clearly stated on each Individual Employment Contract. - 10.8 The granting to any Employee of better rates, conditions and/or terms than those provided in this agreement shall not be construed in any manner as a precedent for granting similar rates, conditions and/or terms to other individuals. - 10.9 Residency Information.
+In the event of a discrepancy between Company riders or policies and the Collective Agreement, the Collective Agreement shall prevail.

+10.6 At any time during the term of the Agreement, the Union may declare null and void all or part of an Individual Employment Contract if the Union determines that all or part of the Individual Employment Contract decreases the benefits under the Agreement.

+10.7 The wording "subject to signed I.A.T.S.E.
+Local 849 Collective Agreement" must be clearly stated on each Individual Employment Contract.

+10.8 The granting to any Employee of better rates, conditions and/or terms than those provided in this agreement shall not be construed in any manner as a precedent for granting similar rates, conditions and/or terms to other individuals.

+10.9 Residency Information.
 Employees shall supply reasonable residency information sufficient to ensure that the Company receives all federal and provincial production services tax credits.
-Such information shall be kept confidential and held in compliance with applicable privacy legislation except to the extent necessary to obtain the applicable tax credits and incentives. - 10.10 By signing the Employment Contract, the Employee authorizes the deductions stipulated in this Collective Agreement (i.e. fringes).
+Such information shall be kept confidential and held in compliance with applicable privacy legislation except to the extent necessary to obtain the applicable tax credits and incentives.

+10.10 By signing the Employment Contract, the Employee authorizes the deductions stipulated in this Collective Agreement (i.e. fringes).